 Creating new food

-Hannah is now employed by Ella's Kitchen as a Technician and Food Technologist, tasked with making sure that food is safe and legally compliant.
+Hannah is now employed by Ella's Kitchen as a Junior Technical Manager, tasked with making sure that food is safe and legally compliant.
 The skills that Hannah learned during her degree have all been useful in this role, particularly with regard to the legal aspects of the work.
 Her time at Reading really helped to make Hannah's career what it is, and she has a message for anyone undecided about Reading: